Xanderlicious/mkdocs/docs/overview.md

 ![](images/pihole.png)

-I am currently running two raspberry pi's which act as my DNS resolvers and provide ad-blocking through a service called Pi-Hole.
-They are sync'd with [gravity sync](https://github.com/vmstan/gravity-sync?tab=readme-ov-file).
+I am currently running two raspberry Pi's which act as my DNS resolvers and provide ad-blocking through a service called Pi-Hole.
+They are both kept in sync with [gravity sync](https://github.com/vmstan/gravity-sync?tab=readme-ov-file).

-The primary pi runs [PiVPN](https://www.pivpn.io/) which uses the "Wireguard" protocol and allows me to connect to my internal-only facing services from outside of my network
+The primary Pi runs [PiVPN](https://www.pivpn.io/) which uses the "Wireguard" protocol and allows me to connect to my internal-only facing services from outside of my network

 I have 2 main servers and an assortment of PC's, mobile phones, laptops and a gaming console.